 What can you expect in a first meeting?
-You will get an opportunity to talk about the concerns you are experiencing as well as the history of the problem.
+You will get an opportunity to talk about the concerns you are experiencing as well as the history of your problem.
 We will also talk about your broader life so that I may understand who you are as a person.
-At the end of the meeting you will be able to ask questions and hear my ideas about how to develop solutions to your concerns.
+At the end of the meeting you will be able to ask questions and hear my ideas about how to develop solutions for your concerns.

 242 East 19th Street (between 2nd and 3rd)